 A golden goal for France in the UEFA EURO 2000 final was another cruel ending.
 Yet after early exits from the 2002 World Cup and UEFA EURO 2004, the nation celebrated a fourth World Cup coronation courtesy of Marcello Lippi's charges in Germany in 2006.
 A richly skilled squad was underpinned by Gigi Buffon, Fabio Cannavaro, Francesco Totti, Alessandro Del Piero and Andrea Pirlo, and Buffon and Pirlo were still influential six years later as Italy got to the UEFA EURO 2012 final under coach Cesare Prandelli.

 At youth level, Italian sides won the UEFA European Under-21 Championship in 1992, 1994, 1996, 2000 and 2004; the U19s were European champions in 2003; the U16s (now U17s) prevailed in 1982 and 1987; and the UEFA International Youth Tournament of 1958 also features on the roll of honour.
 Italy have also achieved fine results in futsal, taking the European title on home soil in 2004, and again ten years later on Belgium.
 The country's clubs, meanwhile, have collected 44 trophies in UEFA competitions: AC Milan lead with 17, followed by Juventus (eleven), FC Internazionale Milano (eight), Parma FC (four), SS Lazio (two), and SSC Napoli and ACF Fiorentina (one).

-Italy has often been at Europe's footballing vanguard, with its players, clubs and coaches – Pozzo, Fulvio Bernardini, Ferruccio Valcareggi, Enzo Bearzot, Vicini, Arrigo Sacchi, Cesare Maldini, Zoff, Giovanni Trapattoni, Roberto Donadoni and Lippi among others – having a profound impact on the game.
+Italy has often been at Europe's footballing vanguard, with its players, clubs and coaches – Pozzo, Fulvio Bernardini, Ferruccio Valcareggi, Enzo Bearzot, Vicini, Arrigo Sacchi, Cesare Maldini, Zoff, Giovanni Trapattoni, Roberto Donadoni, Lippi and Antonio Conte among others – having a profound impact on the game.

 ©UEFA.com 1998-2017.
 All rights reserved.